AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

    Deletion of Custom Domain name failed.
 You must retry.
 Refer to [Deleting a Custom Domain Name](/help/implementing/cloud-manager/custom-domain-names/delete-custom-domain-name.md) to learn more.

-## Pre-existing CDN Configurations for IP Allowlists {#pre-existing-cdn}
+## Pre-existing CDN Configurations for IP Allow Lists {#pre-existing-cdn}

 Customers with environments that includes pre-existing CDN configurations for IP Allow Lists, SSL certificates or Custom Domain Names will see the following message in the the **IP Allow List** and the **Environment** details page.
+The message displayed on the UI will disappear once the customer has fully migrated all pre-existing environment configurations via the UI and it may take 1-2 business days for the message to disappear.

 ![](/help/implementing/cloud-manager/assets/ip-allow-list-1.png)